Jason-Duffy/AVRly/getting-started/README.md

 # Hardware Required

 ## An AVR microcontroller
 An [ATmega328P-PU][ATmega328_URL] is a good place to start - It's a DIP package so fits nicely in a breadboard or an IC socket.
+Most of the examples in this repository will be using the ATmega328p, and it is strongly recommended to refer to it's [datasheet][ATmega328p_Datasheet_URL] if you are unsure about anything.
 If you want something SMD with more GPIO's interrupts and timers, an [ATmega2560][ATmega2560_URL] has plenty to offer.
 It's worth noting that this family of AVR's is now listed as "Not reccommended for new designs" which means they are being phased out of production in favour of the newer AVR families.
 Most of the functionality and methodology should be essentially the same with the newer chips, but they will likely have a different pinout and subset of registers so code and hookup will need to be ported.

 ## An ISP Programmer